kndahl/blockchain/README.md

 To avoid double or more spending Transaction Service saves all current deals.
 Every transaction is validated.
 When new block mined Transaction Service overwrite current deals.

+DataBased based on Postgres.
+If you run blockchain localy you have to first run DB service.
+If DB wasn't created before, Wallet Servise's method __fetch_data__ will create DB with table wallets.

 # Usage

 1. Blockchain nodes must be on ports 8***.
 3. Transaction service must be on port 7070.
 4. Wallet service must be on port 9090.
 5. Mining service better to launch on port 3000.
+6. Postgres based DataBase.

+## If you run it localy
+[Database]

+First of all you have to run postgres service.
+Since I developed the service on Mac OS, my Makefile is adapted for OSX operating system.

+DBeaver is very helpful tool to work with DB.

+[Services]
+Start each service on its own port.
+Make sure following services are running:
+1. Postgres
+2. Blockchain node (at least 1 node)
+3. Transaction service
+4. Worker service
+5. Wallet service

+[Blockchain node registration]

 We always have to register our blockchain node after the launch:
 Example: